BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/elasticsearch.md

 contains the necessary information on how to install and configure it, but recommendations on sizing the nodes and cluster are scarce because it depends on usage.

+@link:[This section of the documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/how-to.html) and @link:[the blog](https://www.elastic.co/blog) also gives useful recommendations on how to run Elasticsearch.

+@@@ note { .info }
+Nexus is currently tested with Elasticsearch 8.x but should still work with the 7.x series.

+To benefit from the latest features and bug fixes from Elastic, we recommend you to stick as much as possible to the latest releases.
+@@@

 ## Running and monitoring

 **CPU:**